• Skip to primary navigation

 Shakshuka is a relatively simple dish, with a relatively simple list of ingredients.
 To make this tasty aubergine shakshuka you will need:

-• aubergine – obviously!
+• aubergine (eggplant) – obviously!

 • garlic – lots of